ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

     Parsing log tag information (obtaining pod_name, container_name, container_id namespace) and querying the Kube API (obtaining pod_id, pod labels and annotations).

-    See [Fluent-bit kuberentes filter documentation](https://docs.fluentbit.io/manual/pipeline/filters/kubernetes).
+    See [Fluent-bit kubernetes filter documentation](https://docs.fluentbit.io/manual/pipeline/filters/kubernetes).
 Kubernetes labels are included in the enrichment process but annotations are not (`Annotations Off` and `Labels On`)
     All kubernetes metadata is stored within the processed log as a `kubernetes` map.

     {{site.data.alerts.important}} **About Buffer_Size when connecting to Kuberenetes API**

-    Kuberentes filter's `Buffer_Size` default value is set to 32K which it is not enough for getting data of some of the PODs.
+    Kubernetes filter's `Buffer_Size` default value is set to 32K which it is not enough for getting data of some of the PODs.
 With default value, Kubernetes filter was not able to get metadata information for some of the PODs (i.e.: elasticsearh).
 Increasing its value to 512k makes it work.

     {{site.data.alerts.end}}